DBraun/Faust-Tutorial/hothouse_code/README.md

 ## Using the IDE

 We can skip the step of using `faust2hothouse` on the command line by using the online [IDE](https://faustide.grame.fr/).
 If you'd like to do this, open the tapestop effect with this [link](https://faustide.grame.fr/?code=https://raw.githubusercontent.com/DBraun/Faust-Tutorial/refs/heads/main/hothouse_code/tapestop.dsp).
 Make sure polyphony is set to "Mono."
 Then use the yellow truck icon "Export".
-For platform select "Hothouse".
+For platform, select "Hothouse".
 Then compile, download, and unzip.

 ## Flashing the Hothouse